saj9191/ripple/README.md

 ```
 input.combine(params={}, config={})
 ```
-Combines the output from the previous stage into one file.
+Combines the output from the previous stage into one file.<br/>
 **Parameters**
 1. **params**: Parameters to pass in to the application call.
 2. **config**: Configuration for the function such as memory size.